Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-When most people think of rats they think of sewer rats or the plague but, actually, these ingenious little creatures have been marching at our side since the beginning of civilization and not everyone detests them so much.
-In fact, there's lots of reasons to love them including their colorful history of living with us.
+When most people think of rats, they think of sewer rats or the plague.
+These ingenious little creatures have been marching at our side since the beginning of civilization, however, and not everyone detests them so much.
+In fact, there are lots of reasons to love them including their colorful history of living with us.

-- Sprague Dewley are a well known laboratory strain that was developed to produce very large litters, sometimes containing more than twenty pups!
+- Sprague Dewley are a well-known laboratory strain that was developed to produce very large litters.
+These litters often contain more than twenty pups!

-- Fancy rats usually live anywhere between 1-3 years of age with 2 probably being average.
-However one remarkable rat who died in 1995 made it into the Guinness Book of World Records by living for seven whole years and four months!
+- Fancy rats usually live anywhere between 1 and 3 years of age with 2 probably being about average.
+However, one remarkable rat who died in 1995 made it into the Guinness Book of World Records by living for seven whole years and four months!

-- Rat math: Female rats can sometimes breed as early as six weeks of age and can have back to back litters every month until she's between one and a half and two years of age.
+- Rat math: Female rats can sometimes breed as early as six weeks of age and can have back-to-back litters every month until they are between one and a half and two years of age.
 That means one female having litters of eight pups each could have more than 180 babies in her life!

-- The Black Death, or Bubonic Plague, has long been blamed on rats but it really wasn't the rats who caused it.
-Instead it was an organism living in the fleas that the rats carried.
+- The Black Death, or Bubonic Plague, has long been blamed on rats, but it really wasn't the rats who caused it.
+Instead, it was an organism living in the fleas that the rats carried.
 When an infected flea bit a human it was usually curtains for them.
-The Bubonic Plague still exists and there are an average two cases per year in the US, although the advent of antibiotics has made it much less deadly.
+The Bubonic Plague still exists, and there are an average of two cases per year in the US, although the advent of antibiotics has made it much less deadly.

 - There is a temple in India called the Karni Devi that has housed thousands of rats for hundreds of years.
-Far from being pests the temple was built for them and the people who visit worship them as their reincarnated ancestors.
+Far from being pests, they are revered.
+The temple was built for them, and the people who visit worship them as their reincarnated ancestors.
 Albino rats seen in this population are believed to be the Goddess Karni Matta or her sons.
-People share food with these rats, walk barefoot through their temple, and if they kill a rat, even by accidnet, they must replace it with a life sized gold rat statue.
-Curiously while the black death swept through the area people in the temple never fell ill - this is likely because the local healthy population of rats kept out infected intruders.
+People share food with these rats, walk barefoot through their temple, and if they kill a rat, even by accident, they must replace it with a life-sized gold rat statue.
+Curiously, while the black death swept through the area, people in the temple never fell ill.
+This is likely because the local healthy population of rats kept out infected intruders.

 - Rats were one of the first animals sent into outer space.
 In 1961 the first rat to see outer space was launched from France.

-- Conrad Gesner was the first to record the appearance of wild albino rats in the Western wold when he spotted two in a cemetery in 1553.
+- Conrad Gesner was the first to record the appearance of wild albino rats in the Western world when he spotted two in a cemetery in 1553.